Skip to content

 Morpho

-Type: P2P Optimized Lending
+Type: P2P Optimized Lending Used by: USDC Vault only

 Morpho is a lending protocol optimizer that matches lenders and borrowers peer-to-peer when possible, falling back to the underlying pool when no match is available.